socialsmoker223/cuhk_math_notes_downloader/README.md

-# Cuhk Math Notes Downloader
+# CUHK Math Notes Downloader

 ## Usage
 Download all lecture notes from the course website, only for website without password.